FluentValidation/FluentValidation/docs/transform.md

     .GreaterThan(10);
 ```

-This rule transforms the value from a `string` to an nullable `int` (returning `null` if the value couldn't be converted).
+This rule transforms the value from a `string` to a nullable `int` (returning `null` if the value couldn't be converted).
 A greater-than check is then performed on the resulting value.

 Syntactically this is not particularly nice to read, so the logic for the transformation can optionally be moved into a separate method: